Image of interactive digital display, with AI a feature component

 3. Regulations and Standards

 Implementing regulations for the responsible development and use of AI will help address environmental concerns.
-This includes guidelines for energy efficiency and proper disposal of AI hardware.

 The drive towards implementing international AI standards is growing, with examples including the UK’s adoption of a Framework for AI Regulation and the EU’s landmark AI Act.